RoHGoswami/Rohit-Goswami-Portfolio/06_Independent Projects/KPMG Data Analytics Consulting Virtual Internship/Readme.md

 * **Data Visualization:** Tableau / Power BI
 * **Communication:** Technical Writing and Executive Presentations

-*## Certification
-The verified certificate of completion for this program is available as a pdf in the repository folder.*
+*The verified certificate of completion for this program is available as a pdf in the repository folder.*